- Los Angeles Unified School District

 The Alternate Curriculum

 LAUSD alternate curriculum programs and inclusion service support provide students with academic instruction, employment readiness, and social skills instruction to be prepared for independent living and employment.
 The course of study includes English language arts, math, social studies, science, life skills and social skills.
-The alternate curriculum is modified standards-based core curriculum designed for students with moderate-severe disabilities who are not able to access the core general education curriculum without significant modifications.
+The alternate curriculum is modified, standards-based, core curriculum designed to meet the IEP team determined individualized needs of students to provide access to core standards for students with extensive support needs.

 - Core Curriculum Instructional Programs (Mild/Moderate)